0xPoe/talks/slides.md

 We don’t really worry too much about release builds here—we all know they’re slow, and that’s expected.
 What really matters is developer build speed.

 In the early days of TiKV, a full build could take anywhere from one to two hours.
 That meant you only had a handful of chances to build the project in a single day.
-We even joked about it back then.

 To address this, we tuned our dev profile to prioritize build speed over runtime performance.